How To Test The TPS (1995-2000 4.0L Ford Explorer, Aerostar, And Mercury Mountaineer)

 Connect the red multimeter test lead to the gray with white stripe (GRY/WHT) wire of the TP sensor harness connector.

-The GRY/WHT wire connects to the female terminal identified with the number 2 in the photo above.
+I've labeled the GRY/WHT with the number 2 in the photo above.

 NOTE: The TPS must remain connected to its connector to test the TPS voltage signal.